-Ordinarily, students admitted to Dutchess Community College should either be high school graduates or hold the New York State General Equivalency Diploma (GED).
+Ordinarily, students admitted to Dutchess Community College should either be high school graduates or hold the New York State High School Equivalency Diploma (HSE).
 However, since some high school students would benefit from taking a college class earlier, we created an Early Admissions Program just for them.

 If you have completed 11th grade and have earned above average grades and shown academic motivation, you're qualified to apply to DCC's Early Admissions Program.
 You'll have to take the COMPASS/ASSET entrance test and place for ENG 101 in order to be accepted into the program.

 Guidelines for Applying to the Early Admissions Program